bondarchuk 2 years ago

 Like my Sciter.Notes (https://notes.sciter.com) has better chances to be named as Word Processor as its primary mode is WYSIWYG.
 It also supports WordGrinder alike mode (Markdown editing) so users can chose what mode is more suitable for particular document type.

-• heleninboodler a year ago
+• heleninboodler 2 years ago

 > Difference between Word Processor and text editor is in WYSIWYG mode of operation.
 At least for most of people.